 For the best panoramic views of Rosario and the Paraná Delta, go up the viewpoint tower.
 In case you are short on time, don’t worry, the visit to the monument would still be 100% worth it.
 Try to drop by around sunset!

 There are guided tours, but these are only in Spanish.
 To learn more about the history of Rosario and the monument, take a free walking tour in English.
 The meetup point is usually not by the complex per se, so make sure to plan your day ahead.

-PRACTICAL INFORMATION: The tower viewpoint visiting hours vary depending on the day of the week, and they can get confusing!
+The tower viewpoint visiting hours vary depending on the day of the week, and they can get confusing!
 But it goes like this… Mondays and days following a national holiday, open from 2:00 pm to 6:00 pm.
 From Tuesdays to Fridays, the viewpoint operates from 9:00 am to 6:00 pm.
 Finally, on Saturdays, Sundays, and national holidays, the opening hours are from 9:00 am to 12:00 pm and from 2:00 pm to 6:00 pm.
-The entrance fee is $20 Argentine Pesos, and the last admission is 30 minutes before closing time.
+The last admission is 30 minutes before closing time.